Chief Advisory Officer

-Frank Viverito is the president of the St. Louis Sports Commission, the privately-funded nonprofit organization that makes St. Louis a better place to live, visit, work and play through sports.
-Attracting, creating and managing major sporting events for the St. Louis region, the organization uses the power of sports to enhance the area’s quality of life and generate economic and social benefit for the community.
+Frank Viverito is chief advisory officer of the St. Louis Sports Commission, the privately-funded nonprofit organization that makes St. Louis a better place to live, visit, work and play through sports.
+Attracting, creating, and managing major sporting events for the St. Louis region, the organization uses the power of sports to enhance the area’s quality of life and generate economic and social benefit for the community.

-Viverito became president of the Sports Commission in 1995.
-Although he is quick to deflect credit for the Sports Commission’s achievements, Viverito’s guidance, perspective, and personality have very much steered the organization and the region on a path of success.
-Thanks to the support of the area’s fans and business community – along with the Sports Commission’s board, members and volunteers – the organization has helped position St. Louis among the nation’s premier sports destinations.
+Viverito served as president of the Sports Commission from 1995-2022.
+During that tenure, his guidance, perspective, and personality steered the organization and the region on a path of success.
+Thanks to the support of the area’s fans and business community – along with the Sports Commission’s board, members and volunteers – the organization helped position St. Louis among the nation’s premier sports destinations.

-A native of New York City, Viverito earned a bachelor’s degree at Rutgers University and a master’s in sports management from the University of Massachusetts.
-He began his professional career in minor league baseball, working as the director of marketing and promotions for the Tidewater Tides, the New York Mets’ Class AAA affiliate.
-From 1980-82, he was the sports promotion director at Old Dominion University, where he helped stage the first-ever NCAA Women’s Final Four.
-Viverito came to St. Louis in 1983 and served as the sports promotion director for the University of Missouri—St. Louis.
+A native of New York City, Viverito earned a bachelor’s degree at Rutgers University and a master’s in sport management from the University of Massachusetts.
+He began his professional career in minor league baseball as the assistant general manager for the Tidewater Tides, the New York Mets’ Class AAA affiliate.
+From 1980-82, he was the athletic promotions director at Old Dominion University, where he helped stage the first-ever NCAA Women’s Final Four.
+Viverito came to St. Louis in 1983 and served as the sports information and development director for the University of Missouri—St. Louis.
 He then managed marketing and promotions for Civic Center Corporation / Busch Stadium from 1984-85.
-In 1986, Viverito joined the staff of the St. Louis Convention & Visitors Commission, and subsequently became the organization’s vice president of public relations and development.
-He remained with the CVC until 1995, when he became president of the Sports Commission.
+In 1986, Viverito joined the St. Louis Convention & Visitors Commission, and subsequently became the organization’s vice president of public relations and development.

-Frank is married to Patty Viverito, who is the senior associate commissioner of the Missouri Valley Conference and commissioner of the Missouri Valley Football Conference.
+Frank is married to Patty Viverito, who is commissioner of the Missouri Valley Football Conference and the Pioneer Football League.
 They have two sons, Greg and Matt.